haproxy/haproxy/doc/lua-api/index.rst

   function.
 If no data are stored, it returns a nil value.

   :param class_txn txn: The class txn object containing the data.
-  :returns: the opaque data previsously stored, or nil if nothing is
+  :returns: the opaque data previously stored, or nil if nothing is
-     avalaible.
+     available.

 .. js:function:: TXN.set_priv(txn, data)